Temple (novel): German BKA team

-Karl Schroeder The defacto leader after the German leader is killed in the initial rapa attack, he is much like Van Lewen, leading by example and being considerate for his fellow men.
+Karl Schroeder The de facto leader after the German leader is killed in the initial rapa attack, he is much like Van Lewen, leading by example and being considerate for his fellow men.
 He makes the sacrifice play when the team raids the Nazi armada, setting off a chlorine isotopic charge to vaporise the remaining Nazis and allowing the others to escape.

 Renee Becker A special agent for the BKA along with Karl Schroeder, she is a kind woman but capable fighter.
 Race's love interest, she earlier dismisses his brave acts as only the adrenaline talking, but when Race disables the second Supernova, she decides that he is truly as brave as his actions demonstrates, and kisses him.
 They're seen together at the end of the book.

 Uli Peck Masquerading as Nazi soldier Uli Kahr, he infiltrated the Nazis to feed information to the BKA.
 Rescued Race and Renee from certain execution at the hands of the Nazis and aided them in disabling the Nazi Supernova.